UBC-MDS/prairielearn-migration-autotest/README.md

 > This will require an understanding of the course content
 >> You will need to do one of the following, make the solution yourself, ask ChatGPT, or consult the professor

-- The `convert_autograde` script has the following optional parameters that can be applied to each question type
+- The `convert_autograde` script has the following optional parameters that can be applied to all question type
    - `--create_data_file True` - this will create an empty `data.txt` file
    - `--create_server_file True` - this will create an empty `server.py` file